 Specific work-based accommodations for students with disabilities will vary according to a student’s needs, the worksite, and the job requirements.
 Students with disabilities will often require the same accommodations or modifications present in the school environment to be used at the worksite.

-The HQWBL coordinator/teacher/point of contact may need to make accommodations for some students and modifications for others.
-Collaboration between the HQWBL coordinator/teacher/point of contact and the Individualized Education Plan (IEP) team may be necessary to afford students with disabilities opportunities to participate in HQWBL opportunities.
+The HQWBL coordinator/teacher/point-of-contact may need to make accommodations for some students and modifications for others.
+Collaboration between the HQWBL coordinator/teacher/point-of-contact and the Individualized Education Plan (IEP) team may be necessary to afford students with disabilities opportunities to participate in HQWBL opportunities.

 Americans with Disabilities Act (ADA)

-The Americans with Disabilities Act (ADA) of 1990 (P.L.
+The ADA (1990; P.L.
 101-336) prohibits discrimination based on disability in public services, employment, public transportation and accommodations, and telecommunications.
-Public and private sector organizations must comply with the requirements outlined in this act.
-Basic requirements within this act that directly affect HQWBL experiences fall into four primary areas: General, Auxiliary Aids, Physical Barriers, and Employment (adapted from Georgia Department of Education, 2004, CTI Work-Based Learning Manual for Career and Technical Support Services).
+Public- and private-sector organizations must comply with the requirements outlined in the ADA.
+Basic ADA requirements that directly affect HQWBL experiences fall into four primary areas: general, auxiliary aids, physical barriers, and employment (adapted from Georgia Department of Education, 2004, CTI Work-Based Learning Manual for Career and Technical Support Services).

 General